AI and Blockchain in Fintech: A Transformation in Payments

 How AI Strengthens Cybersecurity:

-💡 Example: Stripe’s AI-driven fraud detection system blocks billions of fraudulent transactions every year.
+💡 For example, Stripe’s AI-driven fraud detection system blocks billions of fraudulent transactions every year.

 🔗 Related: The Future of AI in Cybersecurity